PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 * done - Revise the Settings page / model to read and write using PcmLibraryWindowsApi's Settings class.
 * done - Get the connection lifecycle working - connect at startup, poll, reconnect when settings change.
 * done - Get the "Get PCM Info" page working.
-* Implement flash read
+* done - Implement flash read
-* Implement flash write
+* in progress - Implement flash write
 * Implement data logging
 * TroubleshootingLogger should store logs in memory (probably in a circular buffer) and make them available in the UI.

 All of the above are easier said than done.
 This will take some time.

+## Other stuff to do:

+* Move "read" to the "other" menu.
+* Change the "read" button to "test write"
+* Add "verify flash" button on "other" page

+## Future ideas:

+* DTC reader
+* Crank relearn

 ## Surprises

 * ApplicationData.Current.LocalSettings is used to store configuration settings.